giditre/unibo_gaucho/README.md

     ```json
     {
       "type": "test",
-      "message": "Application APP001 not deployed and no available IaaS node"
+      "message": "APP APP001 not deployed and no available IaaS node"
     }
     ```